oplS17projects/Chat_robot/SCOTT_MELLO.md

 ```

 This is a filter function that I wrote to display the key concept of recursion.
-It will be used in the below example to show the management of connections.
+It will be used in the below examples.

 ## Higher-Order Functions